Kent Austin: Playoffs

+Grey Cup

 Coaching career

-In 2003, Austin entered coaching as the quarterbacks coach of the Ottawa Renegades of the Canadian Football League (CFL).
-The following year, he was hired as Toronto offensive coordinator, helping lead the team to an offensive surge that allowed the franchise to win the 2004 Grey Cup.
-He was fired in the 2006 season and later hired as Saskatchewan Roughriders head coach for the 2007 season.
+In 2003, Austin entered coaching as the Quarterbacks Coach of the Ottawa Renegades of the Canadian Football League (CFL).
+The following year, he was hired as the Toronto Argonauts' Offensive Coordinator, helping lead the team to an offensive surge that allowed the franchise to win the 2004 Grey Cup.
+Under Austin's tutelage, quarterback Damon Allen, who was age 41, won the Grey Cup MVP award.
+In 2005, Austin coordinated an offence that allowed Allen, now age 42, to, for the first time in his career, throw for 5,000 yards in a season as well as win the CFL Most Outstanding Player award.
+Austin was fired during the 2006 season.

+In December 2006, Austin was hired to be the 26th Head Coach of the Saskatchewan Roughriders.
+In 2007, Saskatchewan's quarterback was Kerry Joseph, with whom Austin had worked in 2003 in Ottawa; Joseph won the 2007 CFL Most Outstanding Player award.
+Saskatchewan finished 12-6 and hosted their first playoff game since 1988 when Austin was a quarterback for the team.
 On November 25, 2007, Austin coached the Saskatchewan Roughriders to the 95th Grey Cup Championship beating the Winnipeg Blue Bombers 23–19.
 In doing so, Austin became the first head coach to win a professional football championship for the same team with which he won the championship as a quarterback.
 He did so in his first year as head coach, and at the same stadium where he won the cup as a player, 18 years earlier.
 His performance as head coach won him the 2007 Annis Stukus Trophy as CFL coach of the year.

 On January 16, 2008, Austin accepted the job as Offensive coordinator at the University of Mississippi, his alma mater, to serve under head coach Houston Nutt.
 In 2008 Austin's offense ranked 28th nationally scoring 32 points a game up from 20 points a game in 2007.

-On January 26, 2010 Austin accepted the head coaching job at Cornell University replacing Jim Knowles who left Cornell to become the defensive coordinator for David Cutcliffe at Duke University.
+On January 26, 2010, Austin accepted the head coaching job at Cornell University replacing Jim Knowles who left Cornell to become the defensive coordinator for David Cutcliffe at Duke University.

-On December 17, 2012, Austin signed on as the head coach, general manager and Vice President of Football Operations of the Hamilton Tiger-Cats of the CFL.
+On December 17, 2012, Austin signed on as the head coach, general manager and vice president of football operations of the Hamilton Tiger-Cats of the CFL.
 He led the Tiger-Cats to consecutive Grey Cup appearances in his first two years as head coach.
 On March 11, 2016, he appointed Eric Tillman to replace his as general manager.

 On August 24, 2017, Austin stepped down as head coach and appointed June Jones as his replacement.
-On April 12, 2018, Austin stepped down as Vice President of Football Operations of the Tiger-Cats and became a consultant for the team.
+On April 12, 2018, Austin stepped down as vice president of football operations of the Tiger-Cats and became a consultant for the team.